The Truth About Women

 The Truth About Women is a 1957 British comedy film directed by Muriel Box and starring Laurence Harvey, Julie Harris, Mai Zetterling and Diane Cilento.

+The film was not a commercial success.

 Plot

 When his son-in-law comes to him with a woeful tale of an unhappy relationship and a belief that all women are impossible to love, elderly Sir Humphrey Tavistock calmly puts him straight.

 Tavistock regales him with decades-old anecdotes of found lovers and lost love.
 We meet in flashback the free-thinking Ambrosine Viney, an independent woman ahead of her time, and the sophisticated Louise Tiere, a diplomat's wife.
 There are others as well, including one whom Tavistock adores and marries, only to lose her forever during childbirth.